adnanian/easy-itemizer-web/README.md

 ### What This Application Does

-Easy Itemizer is a full-stack web application that helps organizations and individual users keep track of their inventories.
+Easy Itemizer (formerly Itemizer) is a full-stack web application that helps organizations and individual users keep track of their inventories.
 The idea is to only count their items of each type only once, and they can adjust the quantities of their non-stock items after each usage, to avoid having to count everything again.
 The goal is to have members of an organization identify shortages of items as soon as possible, instead of noticing when such an item has been depleted at the last minute or when it's too late.

 When identifying when an item will be depleted, versus when an item is actually depleted, managers are able to purchase more of that item ahead of time and will